jessi25924/CymruVineyardProject1/README.md

 * Github: Used for secure online code storage and pages deployment of the website.

 * Gitpod: a cloud-based IDE for convenient and consistent development.
-CI provided a template and was used to this project.
+CI student account was used in this project.

 ## Code